 Mediascape.
 Jamaica’s contemporary popular culture is dominated by two discourses: a paradise discourse promoted by the local tourism industry and perpetuated by global media culture, particularly American film and television, and a poverty discourse produced by the Jamaican music industry and further shaped by homegrown films.
 With an emphasis on individual films, this first line of inquiry will examine these competing discourses and the ways in which they mediate a sense of place for both international and diaspora tourists.

 Powerscape.
-The second line of inquiry will review the Jamaican policy discourse about the creative industries and the film industry in particular.
+The second line of inquiry will review the development discourse of the Jamaican creative industries and the Jamaican film industry in particular.
 First, the government strategies to attract foreign film producers will be examined, including their effects on (business) tourism and (host) communities.
 Then, the more informal landscape of film locations, tours and festivals will be investigated, again taking into account their impact on tourist flows and local sites.

 Mindscapes.
 In the third line of inquiry the focus is on the tourist experience of Jamaica enthusiasts throughout the world, taking into account the seemingly different tourist groups of (American) beach lovers, (European) reggae fans and (diasporic) homeland seekers